 CENTRAL NERVOUS SYSTEM IMAGING

 Computed tomography (CT) and magnetic resonance (MR) imaging assist in the diagnosis, classification, and management of many neurological and psychiatric disorders.
-As discussed in Chapter 46, these imaging methods can be used safely during pregnancy.
+As discussed in Chapter 46 (Computed Tomography), these imaging methods can be used safely during pregnancy.
 CT scanning is often used when rapid diagnosis is necessary and is excellent for detecting recent hemorrhage.
 Because it does not use radiation, MR imaging is often preferred and is particularly helpful to diagnose demyelinating diseases, arteriovenous malformations, congenital and developmental nervous system abnormalities, posterior fossa lesions, and spinal cord diseases.
 Whenever either test is done, the woman with advanced pregnancy should be positioned in a left lateral tilt with a wedge under one hip to prevent hypotension and to diminish aortic pulsations, which may degrade the image.

 Cerebral angiography with contrast injection, usually via the femoral artery, is a valuable adjunct to the diagnosis and treatment of some cerebrovascular diseases.
 Fluoroscopy delivers more radiation but can be performed with abdominal shielding.
 Positron emission tomography (PET) and functional MR imaging (fMRI) have not been evaluated for use in pregnant patients (Chiapparini, 2010).